NoNotNotes/Yuubi/content/CMPA/Normal OB.md

 ___
 # Female Anatomy
 >[!CITE] Reference
 >Salustiano, R. (2024).
-The Normal Antepartal Period.
-In *Dr. RPS Maternal & Newborn Care: A Comprehensive Review Guide and Source Book for Teaching and Learning* (2nd ed., pp. 80-116).
+The Female Reproductive System.
+In *Dr. RPS Maternal & Newborn Care: A Comprehensive Review Guide and Source Book for Teaching and Learning* (2nd ed., pp. 23-49).
 C&E Publishing, Inc.

 ## The Vulva
 The **external genitalia** of the female are collectively called the vulva.
 The **pudenda** is commonly designated the vulva.